breadcat/blog.minskio.co.uk/content/quotes.md

 >If you don't stand for something, you'll be sure to fall for anything <!-- aj whitney -->

+>If you know beans about chili, you know that chili has no beans <!-- Kent Finlay -->

 >If you play your cards right, you might just get to meet the whole gang <!-- anchorman -->

 >If you see something, say nothing, and drink to forget <!-- night vale -->